Independent Drivers Guild Driver stands in front of banner

 The Guild

-The Guild in Atlanta is focused on building community wealth through real estate, entrepreneurship programs, and access to capital, creating equitable and sustainable communities by addressing the root causes of economic inequality.
-The Guild is providing technical assistance to Black and Brown enterprises through its Community Wealth Building Accelerator; launching its Integrated Capital Fund that will coordinate and deploy different types of capital and investments to entrepreneurs of color; and launching the Groundcover Community Investment Trust to introduce an alternative real estate development model to the Atlanta community.
+The Guild in Atlanta is focused on building community wealth through real estate, entrepreneurship programs, and access to capital.
+The Guild is providing technical assistance through its Community Wealth Building Accelerator; launching its Integrated Capital Fund that will coordinate and deploy different types of capital and investments to entrepreneurs; and launching the Groundcover Community Investment Trust to introduce an alternative real estate development model to the Atlanta community.

 2019-2015